Coffee is not really a popular choice China, though tea and all its types and preparations are a must on any occasion since immemorial times.

 If you stumble across one, don’t hesitate to order anything in there: you’ll love it.
 I never felt a yearning for the coffee back home!

 There is anything like this where you live?
-What is your favourite coffee spot?
+What is your favorite coffee spot?